 How to Wire a Ductless Mini-Split: An Electrician’s Guide

 A proper mini split installation requires a meticulous approach to the electrical wiring, blending knowledge of the National Electrical Code (NEC) with the specific requirements of the equipment.
 For a licensed electrician, wiring a ductless mini split air conditioner involves more than just connecting power; it demands a precise load calculation for HVAC systems, strict adherence to NEC Article 440, and a thorough understanding of both power and control circuits.
-The process begins with installing a dedicated circuit, typically a 240v mini split circuit, with correct overcurrent protection.
+The process begins with installing a dedicated circuit, typically a 240v mini split circuit (often 208/230 V nominal in many installations), with correct overcurrent protection.
 This is followed by installing a service disconnect near the outdoor unit, performing the AC disconnect wiring, and finally making the power and communication connections between the indoor and outdoor units.
 This guide provides the essential steps for a safe and compliant mini split ac installation.

 Understanding Ductless Heat Pump Electrical Requirements Before You Begin